medvedevgroup/TwoPaCo/README.md

 is "de_bruiijn. bin".
 You can read directly using an API (will be documented later) or make it into a text file using the "graphdump" utility.
 The program has several additional parameters, see subsections below.
 You can also type "./twopaco --help" to get a short parameter description.
+Note that TwoPaCo supports only odd values of k for the sake of easier graph manipulation.

 A note: the release version will likely use the GFA format, see: https://github.com/pmelsted/GFA-spec/issues/7